indoria/persona-forge/data/ai-persona/arch.md

 - NLP [How computer sees the semantics of text]
 - Bias introduction by interests, aversions, triggers [How persona would see it]

+3. Knowledge base (extract relevant info with sections) {OR Knowledge Graph someday?} VectorDB vs GraphDB vs a hybrid combo.

-3. Reasoning (What questions to ask, grade the pitch on defined parameters) few generic but mostly persona
+4. Reasoning (What questions to ask, grade the pitch on defined parameters) few generic but mostly persona
 - Generic grading parameters
 - Persona specific parameters (e.g. weight of interests)

-4. Knowledge base (extract relevant info with sections) {OR Knowledge Graph someday?}

 5. LLM (stitch a response) with tone elements from persona